AmericanAirlines/AA-Mock-Engine/README.md

 After installing all dependencies and starting the MongoDB daemon, simply run `npm start` to start the application.

 ### Developing Locally
 To run the app in dev, run `npm run dev`.
 This will start the app using [Nodemon](https://github.com/remy/nodemon), which will restart the server after changes.
 When using this command, start the Mongo.
+Finally, to utilize the Swagger UI locally, read through the [Swagger](#swagger) section below as there are some required changes.

 ## Mock Data